op-motherduck/data-stack-exercise/modern-data-stack/README.md

 # Modern Data Stack Exercise

 A comprehensive modern data stack implementation featuring real-time streaming, data transformation, analytics, and orchestration.
+This project has been optimized for maintainability with consolidated testing, streamlined management tools, and enhanced security.

 ## 🏗️ Architecture Overview